 No, Horsham District Council work in partnership with many Housing Associations and you will be considered by all of them.

 How do I update you on any change in my circumstances?

-You can complete the online change of circumstance form or call us on 01403 215204.
+You can use Horsham Housing Jigsaw Customer Portal to do this online or call us on 01403 215204.